 Nope.
 But you still must pay your mortgage, taxes, HOA dues, etc. just as if you had not gotten an Unlock Agreement.

 Yes.
-If you hold the property in an LLC or other corporation, we will need to get a majority member's agreement.
+If you hold the property in an LLC or other corporation, we will need to get a majority member's agreement and a personal guarantee.

 There are no monthly payments with Unlock.
 Instead, Unlock shares in the value of your home according to the terms of our agreement when you sell or decide to buy us out.

-At closing Unlock charges an origination fee of 3% which is typical of real estate financing.
+At closing Unlock charges an origination fee of 3% of Unlock's investment, which is comparable to many types of real estate financing.
 You will also pay any required third-party expenses to appraise, inspect, and record your transaction.

 An Unlock Agreement has no age requirements and can yield similar cash to a homeowner as a reverse mortgage.
 Unlike a typical reverse mortgage, you can take out an Unlock Agreement in addition to your first mortgage.

 In addition, a reverse mortgage is a loan and has an interest rate which increases the balance owed regardless of the home's value.
 Over time it is possible for a reverse mortgage to consume all of your home equity.
-An Unlock agreement is impacted by home value and does not consume all of your home equity.
+An Unlock agreement is not a loan, is impacted by home value and does not consume all of your home equity.

 Apply online by creating an account, getting your Preliminary Terms and then completing our application.
 We only ask for a few documents:

 Upon review of the application and your intent to proceed, we will order an appraisal and inspection on your home.
-Once we have that we can issue a Final Offer to you.
+If everything checks out we will issue an Investment Closing Statement to you with your final terms.

 We make a soft inquiry during the application process to verify credit, but this inquiry is only visible to you and does not affect your credit score.